DANIEL DIETZ, ADVOCATE

 Hamza Molvi is the Director of Marketing.
 He has been a senior for the past three years – which, coincidentally, is the amount of time that Hamza has also been a part of the Office of Advocacy.
 In his role, Hamza has increased the presence of its services across campus through an overhaul of the Office's brand, as well as leading various print and digital campaigns, including collaboration on International Advocacy and the recent Academic Integrity Symposium, as well as developing promotional material to encourage participation in the Join Up! program.
 In addition to his design role at the Office, Hamza is also the senior designer and digital strategist at the Honors College.
 Passionate about design, Hamza hopes to use his Marketing and Business Information Systems majors to make a meaningful difference.

-Elaine Shuai is a senior majoring in Marketing.
-Elaine grew up in Shanghai, China.
+Elaine Shuai is the Director of International Peer Advocacy as well as a co-lead for marketing efforts.
+A senior majoring in Marketing, Elaine grew up in Shanghai, China.
 This is her third year working at the Office and she is excited to help more students.
-She is the Director of the International Advocacy program, which was designed to help international students.
+She is also the Director of the International Advocacy program, which was designed to help international students.
 Besides that, she also works on social media promotion and other marketing projects in the office.
 In her free time, she enjoys cooking and creating videos.
 After graduation, she wants to work as a digital marketing specialist in a global company.

-Vivian Le is a senior studying Accounting and Business Information Systems.
-She is currently working on her thesis, which focuses on exploring the role that album art plays in a world of digital and audio streaming.
+Vivian Le is the Art Director – in this role, she supports design and marketing efforts, as well as thinking about the larger picture.
+A senior studying Accounting and Business Information Systems, she is currently working on her thesis, which focuses on exploring the role that album art plays in a world of digital and audio streaming.
 She enjoys writing music and singing.
 She also works out a lot and gets a kick out of trying new sports.
 Fun fact: Vivian can play four instruments and once won a rock climbing competition (with her bare hands!).

 Chris Buckley is currently in his third year studying Mathematics at OSU and hopes to someday to be able to use math to solve real-world problems.
 He was born and raised in Ashland, Oregon, and this is his second year working at the Office of Advocacy.
 In his free time, he enjoys playing music, backpacking, and surfing.
 Fun fact: Chris can play four instruments!